androportal/anuduino/doc/getting_started.rst

     :height: 50
     :width: 50

- .. warning:: If you use the above fuse settings you can't reprogramme your IC with an ISP programmer until you have a High volt fuse resetter .This is because reset pin is enabled as I/O.
+ .. warning:: If you use the above fuse settings you can't reprogramme your IC until you have a High volt fuse resetter .This is because reset pin is enabled as I/O and you can't programme it using ISP.

 *  Set fuses to enable the reset pin to be used as I/O  lfuse:0xe1	**hfuse:0x5d** efuse:0xfe